ihatemodels/Quickbase-Live/README.md

 - **What type of steps you would perform in order to verify the deployment is successful?**

-    The deployment is verified by the Google Cloud Run health/startup checks.
-If the HTTP call to /api/heathz returns a 200 status code, the deployment is considered successful and the new version takes place.
-In the opoosite case the deployment is considered failed and the previous version is kept.
+    The deployment's success on Google Cloud Run is determined by health and startup checks.
+A successful HTTP call to /api/healthz that returns a status code of 200 indicates a successful deployment, prompting the transition to the new version.
+Conversely, if this check fails, the deployment is considered unsuccessful, and the system retains the previous version.

-    Also we have a automated check in the Release pipeline that checks the endpoint `https://quickbase.live/api/healthz` and if it returns a 200 status code and the "version" json field is the same as the VERSION file the deployment is considered successful in the pipeline.
+    Additionally, our Release pipeline incorporates an automated check targeting the endpoint https://quickbase.live/api/healthz.
+A status code of 200, coupled with the "version" JSON field matching the VERSION file, confirms a successful deployment within the pipeline.

-    This application is pretty simple so this is enough to verify the deployment.
-In a more complex application we would need to add more checks to verify the deployment.
-For example we can add a smoke test that checks the application is working as expected.
-Etc ...
+    Given the simplicity of this application, these measures suffice for deployment verification.
+However, for more intricate applications, a broader range of checks would be necessary.
+For instance, introducing smoke tests could further ensure the application's intended functionality post-deployment, among other potential verifications

 - **Plan and a task break-down how you would implement monitoring of this deployed app**